hollorol/AgroMo/README.md

 ## Introduction

-AgroMo is an Integrated Assessment and Modelling software that integrates the a CERES based crop model, the BiomeBGC-MuSo biogeochemical and a simple agro-economical model in order to support decision makers at multiple scales.
+AgroMo is an Integrated Assessment and Modelling software that integrates 4M (ref) a CERES based crop model, the BiomeBGC-MuSo biogeochemical and a simple agro-economical model in order to support decision makers at multiple scales.

 ## AgroMo User Interface